-The oil and natural gas industry has become increasingly dependent on digital technologies to conduct certain processing activities.
-For example, we depend on digital technologies to perform many of our services and to process and record financial and operating data.
+The oil and natural gas industry has become increasingly dependent on digital technologies to conduct business.
+For example, we depend on digital technologies to operate our facilities, serve our customers and record financial data.
 At the same time, cyber incidents, including deliberate attacks, have increased.
 The U.S. government has issued public warnings that indicate that energy assets might be specific targets of cyber security threats.
-Our technologies, systems and networks, and those of our vendors, suppliers and other business partners, may become the target of cyberattacks or information security breaches that could result in the unauthorized release, gathering, monitoring, misuse, loss or destruction of proprietary and other information, or other disruption of business operations.
+Our technologies, systems and networks, and those of our vendors, suppliers, customers and other business partners, may become the target of cyberattacks or information security breaches that could result in the unauthorized release, gathering, monitoring, misuse, loss or destruction of proprietary and other information, or could adversely disrupt our business operations.
 In addition, certain cyber incidents, such as surveillance, may remain undetected for an extended period.
-Our systems and insurance coverage for protecting against cyber security risks may not be sufficient.
-As cyber incidents continue to evolve, we will likely be required to expend additional resources to continue to modify or enhance our protective measures or to investigate and remediate any vulnerability to cyber incidents.
-Our insurance coverage for cyberattacks may not be sufficient to cover all the losses we may experience as a result of such cyberattacks.
+Our systems for protecting against cyber security risks may not be sufficient.
+As cyber incidents continue to evolve, we will likely be required to expend additional resources to enhance our security posture and cybersecurity defenses or to investigate and remediate any vulnerability to or consequences of cyber incidents.
+Our insurance coverages for cyberattacks may not be sufficient to cover all the losses we may experience as a result of a cyber incident.